 Adobe Lightroom is a very efficient and easy way to remove the fisheye effect from your photos.
 The below photo took less than half a minute and I added some vibrant colors along with removing the barrel distortion.

 Adobe Lightroom has many features so it is much more than just a tool for fisheye correction.
-It’s great value for money when using all it’s other features.
-The price of Adobe Lightroom 6 is around the USD 149.00.
+It is great value for money when using all its other features.
+You can view the latest Adobe Lightroom 6 price here.

 For fisheye removal, this software is very easy to use.
 You import your photos which have barrel distortion.
-Then;
+Then follow the below steps;

 - Click on “Develop”.